kenshin-takahiro/hugo-stack/content/post/NixOS/wgnord-NordVPN/index.md

 ---

 # wgnord
 NordVPN is not available to install yet on NixOS.
-Thoug, there are a few ways to use it on NixOS.
+Though, there are a few ways to use it on NixOS.
 Here is one relatively easy by using [wgnord](https://github.com/phirecc/wgnord).

 ## Install
 Packages to install/include in the nix config: